'In love with Arab culture': Why Abu Dhabi is attracting students from the US

 Meanwhile, Isaiah has been taking Arabic lessons and learning different dialects of the language.

 “I loved the experience the first time when I came here.
 It’s my fourth week being here back in the UAE, and I love every single part of it.
-I like making friends and I met a lot of people from Sudan, Emiratis, Palestinians, basically people from around the Middle East.
+I like making friends and I met a lot of people from Sudan as well as Emiratis, Palestinians, basically people from around the Middle East.
 It’s been a very enlightening cultural experience and Arabic is a beautiful language.”

-For Isaiah, this has been one of his first experiences visiting a Middle Eastern country, and he stressed that it was also “one of the best experiences of my life”.
+For Isaiah, travelling to UAE was one of his first experiences visiting a Middle Eastern country, and he stressed that it was also “one of the best experiences of my life”.

 Narrating his back story, Isiah said that his desire to return to Abu Dhabi stems from a story his mother shared about her regret of not studying abroad in China due to certain misconceptions fuelled by people.